Frequently Asked Questions

 Please note to work in our projects you must send us an “Police Clearance Certificate”.
 And upon arrival all volunteers are required to sign our “Code of Conduct”.
 Those volunteers working with children must also sign our “Child Protection Policy”.

-You can choose between a single room or dorm in the hostel, and a single room with a host family.
-Please let us know your choice on the registration form.
+You can choose between a single room, a double room or a bed in a dorm in the hostel.
+Please let us know your choice in the registration form.
 Read more about the accommodation here.

 At the hostel there is a hot cooked meal every evening, and there is always a vegetarian/vegan option.
-And our host families can cater for any dietary restrictions too.
 In the registration form please inform us if you have any allergies, and we will take care of your requirements.

-On the first day at your project we will take you there, usually by public transport, and show you how to get back and forth safely.
+On the first day at your project we will take you there by public transport, and show you how to get back and forth safely.
 Or, if it is close we will show you how to walk there.
-For projects that are located far from our hostel, we recommend accommodation with a nearby host family.
-In the project descriptions we have written the distance between the hostel and each project.